fluxstride/Node-JS-FileSystem-Task/readme.md

 - node-fetch

 ## Install npm packages
-run the command
+run the command below to install all the required npm packages.
 > <p> npm i </p>
-To install all the required npm packages